Skip to main content

 Select POST from the menu options to the left

-Enter this URL in the text field:
+Enter this URL in the POST request text field: For US-hosted customers:

 https://{{subdomain}}.rest.vitally.io/resources/customObjects/:customObjectId/instances